Inside the Viva Connections desktop app, or BYO Viva app

 Useful Delegate Controls in Windows SharePoint Services 3.0

 Delegate Controls in SharePoint is a blessing when you are customizing the features and interface of SharePoint.
 The Delegate Controls are areas in the out-of-the-box SharePoint pages where you are allowed to inject your own controls.
 This is heavily used by Microsoft Office SharePoint Server 2007, which essentially is a set of features on top of Windows SharePoint Services.
-For example the standard WSS user information page redirects to the MOSS My Site, this redirection is done by inserting a delegate control into a specific delegate control on the userdisp.
+For example the standard WSS user information page redirects to the MOSS My Site, this redirection is done by inserting a delegate control into a specific delegate control on the userdisp.aspx page.
+This nifty delegate control can be used in a WSS solution when you want to create a custom profile page, without modifying any of the OOB files and easily reverts to it’s original state when you deactivate the feature.

 SharePoint